 The HOA meeting minutes are a requirement of a homeowners association and must always be kept available for property owners to inspect.
 Minutes are to be kept for any proceedings of the association’s board of directors, shareholders, and committees.
 It is also normally recommended by attorneys that the minutes be clearly read before each board meeting in order to state board actions accurately.

 Legally, some states require the recording of meeting minutes.
-In North Carolina, NCGS § 47F-3-118(a) dictates that these minutes must be made available for all homeowners to peruse, suggesting that recording of such minutes are mandatory.
+In North Carolina, NCGS § 47F-3-118(a) dictates that these minutes must be made available for all homeowners to peruse, suggesting that recording of such minutes is mandatory.
 The same goes for South Carolina.
 The state law in California, on the other hand, is more direct.
 According to Corporations Code Section 8320, minutes are required for all corporations, which HOAs fall under.

 Here are some additional tips when writing your HOA meeting minutes: